 With the new system users have the ability pull reports on-demand based on criteria they select such as date range, brand, customer hierarchy, or year-to-year comparison.
 A new development introduced last year allows users to combine customers across markets that might not typically been combined, providing even more flexibility to the business user to access meaningful data.

-"This tool allows users to be more focused and quickly get to the data that they need," says Eric Ginsburg.
+"This tool allows users to be more focused and quickly get to the data that they need," said Eric Ginsburg.

 "Anyone with access to the web server can pick which report they want and it returns a result for them within seconds, as opposed to the paper system which used to take weeks.
 An added benefit is that reports are downloadable, and can be migrated into Excel or PDF formats."